Elderly woman lived with dead son for a week in Commonwealth flat

-It was a departure from the daily routine that neighbours knew about a private mother-son pair who lived in a fifth-floor flat in Block 85, Commonwealth Close.
+It was a departure from what neighbours knew to be the daily routine of a private mother-son pair who lived in the fifth-floor flat in Block 85 Commonwealth Close.

-On Tuesday (June 21) afternoon, the 54-year-old man, said to be the son, was found dead in the flat.
+On Tuesday afternoon, a 54-year-old man, said to be the son, was found dead in the flat.

-He had been dead for around a week, while his mother in her 80s grieved, according to Chinese-language publication Shin Min Daily News.
+He had been dead for about a week while his mother, who is in her 80s, grieved, according to Chinese-language publication Shin Min Daily News.

-"A pair of leather shoes was also left to dry in the sun for a whole week, yet he never took them in, which I found strange," fifth-floor resident Boey Sook Kam, 68, told The Straits Times on Wednesday afternoon.
+"A pair of leather shoes was left to dry in the sun for a whole week, yet he never took them in, which I found strange," fifth-floor resident Boey Sook Kam, 68, told The Straits Times yesterday.

-The part-time cleaner, who lives with her son and husband, said the man, who was about 1.8m tall, would hang laundry to dry every morning at around 8.30am.
+Ms Boey, a part-time cleaner who lives with her son and husband, said the man, who was about 1.8m tall, would hang laundry out to dry every morning at around 8.30am.

 His mother would come out of the flat to water her plants in the corridor.